Call4Cloud | MMP-C | Autopilot | Device Preparation

 1.2 AIK

-Like I told you in the “EKCert” part, we noticed that we now have (11th gen Intel) a build-in certificate authority that generates its own Eckert.
+As I told you in the “EKCert” part, we noticed that we now have (11th gen Intel) a build-in certificate authority that generates its own Eckert.
 Isn’t that nice?

-Windows determines the address of *.microsoftaik.azure.net based on the manufacturer id (Intel INTC) and the Issuer ID of what windows thinks is the intermediate CA for the EK Certificate
+Windows determines the address of *.microsoftaik.azure.net based on the manufacturer id (Intel INTC) and the Issuer ID of what Windows thinks is the intermediate CA for the EK Certificate.

 As an example: (intc-keyid-)ca712a9f875e48cde7bf657fb7262c703eff5fe2.cer